 The guides and the API should be coherent and consistent where appropriate.
 In particular, these sections of the API Documentation Guidelines also apply to the guides:

 Before generating the guides, make sure that you have the latest version of Bundler installed on your system.
-As of this writing, you must install Bundler 1.3.5 or later on your device.
+You can find the latest Bundler version here.
+As of this writing, it's v1.17.1.

 To install the latest version of Bundler, run